Jacob Masters: Introduction

 The character's first scenes saw him entering the Emergency Department (ED) of Holby City Hospital and demand treatment for his friend.
 When Connie Beauchamp (Amanda Mealing) learns that Jacob is a nurse, she tells him that the hospital is currently advertising for one.
 Venn explained that Connie is impressed by Jacob and his confidence.
 He continued, "Jacob wins his position in an unconventional, but effective manner – that's how he rolls."
 Jacob also wins over his new colleagues with his "subordination" of Connie.
 The character was given immediate connections within the ED through nurse Louise Tyler and consultant Elle Gardner (Jaye Griffiths).
 Jacob trained with Louise, while he attended the same school as Elle and they become good friends.

-One of the Jacob's early storylines saw him implement a "controversial" gun and gangs protocol in the ED, following the admittance of a teenager who has been shot.
+One of Jacob's early storylines saw him implement a "controversial" gun and gangs protocol in the ED, following the admittance of a teenager who has been shot.
 Knowing Jackson (Louis Chandler-Joseph) is a member of a gang, Jacob worries that the hospital could be the setting for a revenge attack.
 Connie gives permission for his new protocol to go ahead and Jacob expresses confidence that it will prevent further incidents.
 However, Jackson's partner Roxanne (Tiffany Brown) is later stabbed in the ED.